-Here motivated by the quantum criticality theory~\cite{roussev2003theory,palova2009quantum,rowley2014ferroelectric} and experimental progress~\cite{rowley2014ferroelectric}, we propose a self-consistent thermodynamic theory of displacive ferroelectricity based on the quantum statistic theory of quasiparticle excitations.
-The collective amplitude mode in displacive ferroelectrics is the amplitude fluctuation of the long-range ordered polarization, or called ``ferron''~\cite{tang2022excitations}.
-Extending this concept, we regard the essential excitation as a collective vector mode, i.e., the vector fluctuation of the long-range ordered polarization.
-By deriving the excitation of this mode, consisting of the zero-point oscillation and thermal excitation, we develop a self-consistent renormalization from the ground-state Lagrangian to finite-temperature free energy of the long-range ordered polarization.
-This offers a microscopic phase-transition theory of the displacive ferroelectricity, and enables one to use only the ground-state parameters to predict the dielectric/ferroelectric properties at finite temperatures in the entire range of the phase and in particular, criticality of the phase, in contrast to the widely used Landau-Ginzburg theories around critical point.
-For the first time, we are able to quantitatively predict the dielectric/ferroelectric properties and criticalities for two types of representative materials systems, the quantum paraelectrics SrTiO$_3$ and KTaO$_3$ on the verge of ferroelectricity and the classical ferroelectric PbTiO$_3$, in excellent quantitative agreement with existing experimental measurements in the entire temperature range of the phase without fitting parameters.
+A microscopic and self-consistent quasiparticle framework has not been well developed for formulating the finite-temperature {properties} and phase transitions of displacive ferroelectricity, where the order parameter originates from collective lattice displacements (a phonon condensate) rather than from electronic or spin degrees of freedom.
+In displacive ferroelectrics, upon condensation, a natural identification of the fundamental quasiparticle excitation is the collective amplitude mode of the order parameter, i.e., amplitude fluctuations of the long-range ordered polarization (condensate)~\cite{tang2022excitations,rowley2014ferroelectric,conduit2010theory,roussev2003theory,palova2009quantum,silverman1963temperature,lines2001principles,rechester1971contribution}, as this mode in literature represents the condensed-matter analogue of the Higgs particle in particle physics~\cite{higgs1964broken,englert1964broken} and has been observed in a wide range of systems~\cite{pekker2015amplitude}, including conventional~\cite{matsunaga2013higgs,matsunaga2014light,yang2019gauge,shimano2020higgs} and unconventional~\cite{chu2020phase,yang2020theory} superconductors, superfluids~\cite{pollet2012higgs,endres2012higgs}, certain antiferromagnets~\cite{ruegg2008quantum,jain2017higgs,hong2017higgs}, and charge-density-wave compounds~\cite{yoshikawa2021ultrafast,sugai2006phason,torchinsky2013fluctuating}.
+However, in real perovskite ferroelectrics, the polarization and its dynamics are vector (rather than scalar) quantities.
+Incorporating this vectorial nature of the polarization and its fluctuations, here we consider the bosonic condensation of the unstable phonons of a displacive ferroelectric crystal, and treat the emerging collective {\sl vectorial} polar mode, i.e., the vector fluctuation of the long-range ordered polarization, as the essential microscopic quasiparticles.
+By deriving the excitation of this mode with bosonic nature, we develop a self-consistent renormalization from the ground-state Hamiltonian to finite-temperature free energy of the long-range ordered (global) polarization.
+This offers a self-consistent, microscopically based phase-transition framework of the displacive ferroelectricity, and enables one to use only the ground-state parameters to predict the dielectric/ferroelectric properties at finite temperatures in the entire range of the phase including the criticality of the phase.
+Without adjusting parameters, its applications to three types of representative materials systems: the classical ferroelectric PbTiO$_3$, quantum paraelectrics SrTiO$_3$ and KTaO$_3$, and recently fabricated ferroelectric strained SrTiO$_3$, demonstrate remarkable quantitative agreements with experimental measurements, showing a broad applicability.